Edulink-source/Coffee-sales-insights/README.md

 ## Recommendations

 - Focus marketing efforts on top-performing customers and customers
-- promote Ara and Lib and for high profitability
+- promote Ara and Lib for high profitability
 - Regular update dashboards to track real-time performance